BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 !img("zcell037.png")

 Grab the *Red Shard* below.
-On an island at the bottom is *TM76 Struggle Bug*.
+On an island at the bottom is a hidden *Kee Berry*, *TM76 Struggle Bug*, and the *Beach Field Readout*.
 That's it for this map right now, so head up, left, then down again to enter the Terajuma Beach.
 Talk to the Noctowl Statue right here to unlock another fast travel location.

 Go up, then up again to enter the Deep Terajuma Jungle.
 Surf down from the construction house to reach a hidden *Stardust* and: